yetanotherco/aligned_layer/docs/multisig.md

 Once you have a Multisig, you can deploy the contracts using the Multisig wallet address as the upgrader, pauser, etc.

+For this, you must set your Safe Multisig's address in the `contracts/script/deploy/config/sepolia/aligned.sepolia.config.json` config file.
+In case of the `deployer` permission, it is not recommended to set the multisig, as he will deploy many contracts and delegate ownership, it is best to set the address of a wallet with funds, which will be the one that deploys the contracts.

 Then, in order to do some action that requires the Multisig Owner, for example upgrading the contract, you must do the following:

 1) Deploy the new implementation by running: